chiraagRlala/mtm16-gpu/README.md

 - `-V` exports environment variables to the qsub job
 - for unbuffred output: `python -u`
-- to cancel Titan: `qsub -l h=!titan-gpu` or use 2 slots (somewhat complicated on SGE)
+- to exclude Titan: `qsub -l h=!titan-gpu` or use 2 slots (somewhat complicated on SGE)

 ## Theano